ben-houghton-zz/AzureTextExtractionPipeline/README.md

 Follow a similar process to the last step, but this time create a Text Analytics API.

-Create the service with a unique to you name, use a Location of 'UK West', the 'F0' (Free pricing tier) and select the Resource Group you created earlier from the 'Resource Group' dropdown list.
+Create the service with a unique to you name, use a Location of 'UK South', the 'F0' (Free pricing tier) and select the Resource Group you created earlier from the 'Resource Group' dropdown list.

 <img src="https://github.com/ben-houghton/AzureTextExtractionPipeline/blob/master/images/functionworkshop6.JPG" width="700">